shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 ## configuration

-When you edit a collection of settings, call it a **configuration**.
+When you update a collection of settings, call it a **configuration**.

 ## configure